luca-cattaneo/ddclient-docker/README.md

 ### Update configuration
 2. Create an `.env` file with your hostname and password starting from `.env.exemple`

+> :warning: the username and password are sent without encryption using HTTP protocol, anyone sniffing your network will be able to read them.
+It is advised to use another protocol and software for production refresh ip, for exemple [DDClient](https://github.com/ddclient/ddclient). if one still want to use this docker image he shall use a dummy password for changing IP in dynu api

 ### Run

 #### Build